Compulsive behavior: Shopping

 Compulsive shopping is characterized by excessive shopping that causes impairment in a person's life such as financial issues or not being able to commit to a family.
 The prevalence rate for this compulsive behavior is 5.8% worldwide, and a majority of the people who are affected by this type of behavior are women (approximately 80%).
 There is no proven treatment for this type of compulsive behavior.
+The research on treatment has shown mixed results.
+Some research has found that cognitive behavioral therapy may help reduce this behavior, while others found no significant improvements.